asmodeus812/nvim-fuzzymatch/README.md

 previewers and decorators.
 And more specifically when using the built-in provided `actions`, `previewers` and `decorators`

-The content stream result or in other words the entries which are fed into the picker produced by a stream can be of any type however certain default and built-in components such as `actions` and `previewers` require a precise entry structure to make use of them An entry which is to be used within the default `actions` and `previewers` be of only 3 valid distinct types - strings, tables or a number.
-The structure of these entries is important as they determine how the picker will handle them specifically in the default Select.actions and
+The content stream result or in other words the entries which are fed into the picker produced by a stream can be of any type however certain default and built-in components such as `actions`, `previewers` and `decorators` require a precise entry structure to make use of them An entry which is to be used within the default `actions`, `previewers` and `decorators` be of only 3 valid distinct types - strings, tables or a number.
+The structure of these entries is important as they determine how the picker will handle them specifically in the default Select.actions and Select.previewers.
-Select.previewers.
 These entries can be of the following types:

 - `Numbers` are interpreted and are required to be valid loaded or unloaded buffer number handles in the current neovim instance